sjcalamia/phantomjs/README.md

 **Important**: PhantomJS development is suspended until further notice (see [#15344](https://github.com/ariya/phantomjs/issues/15344) for more details).

+  ''' It is my (@sjcalamia) intention to investigate the possibility of reopening this for future further development.
+If that becomes the case, then this repository will be used for development in that vein.
+I do no expect this to ever become merged back with @ariya 's original repository, excepting that development resume and desireable features have been developed in this fork.
+  If you would like to contribute to this fork, please do so by submitting a pull request.
+All coding standards adopted by the original code will be enforced, unless noted otherwise.

 ## Use Cases

 - **Headless web testing**.
 Lightning-fast testing without the browser is now possible!